Chris166/Chris166/README.md

 ## I'm a Developer

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning C++
-- 👯 I’m looking to find friends with same interest
+- 👯 I’m looking to find friends with same interest.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw

 ### Connect with me: